googlearchive/login-demo-ios/README.md

-# Simple Login Demo for iOS
+# Login Demo for iOS

-This is a demo application to demonstrate how to use Firebase's Simple Login in your iOS app.
+This is a demo application to demonstrate how to use Firebase's authentication in your iOS app.

 To download and setup all necessary SDKs, please run `setup.sh`.